Optimism vs. Pessimism: Which is better for your health?

 Optimists are likely to take on more stress because of their tendency to see possibility and opportunity.
 Increased stress brings on increased risk of cardiovascular problems, such as heart attacks or increased blood pressure.
 Psychologists suggest that being pessimistic actually helps to deal with stress better.
 Pessimists start with low expectations of an event, and examine all the worst possible outcomes.
 This can actually help you feel a little less nervous, because you’ll be prepared for the worst to happen.
 (Read more on the brain and stress)

 Some studies also show that pessimists are more likely to take preventative action against possible health issues.
 This is because of their tendency to think about what could possibly go wrong.
+It is like a constant battle of optimism vs pessimism.

 Benefits of being optimistic: optimism vs. pessimism

 Although they take on more stress, optimists are also well equipped to handle that stress.
 Even if something does go wrong, they are able to still see possibilities for the future.
 Pessimists on the other hand, are likely to focus largely on the negativity, and pessimism combined with stress is actually associated with depression.
+This makes optimism vs pessimism very tricky.

 People who have a more positive outlook on life are more likely to take care of themselves in terms of eating well, and exercising (what are some benefits of exercise on the brain?).
 Studies have also shown that optimists have stronger social networks, and better medical care.